 Michigan Tech conducts two commencement ceremonies each year: one in the fall semester and one in the spring semester.
-The Midyear Commencement ceremony is in the Student Development Complex Wood Gym and the Spring Commencement is in the John J. MacInnes Student Ice Arena, attached to the Student Development Complex.
+The Midyear Commencement ceremony is in the Student Development Complex Varsity Gymnasium and the Spring Commencement is in the John J. MacInnes Student Ice Arena, which are located in the Student Development Complex.

 Where and When: Midyear Commencement is at 10:30 a.m.
-Saturday, December 17, 2016 in the Wood Gym of the Student Development Complex (SDC).
+Saturday, December 15, 2018 in the Varsity Gymnasium of the Student Development Complex (SDC).

 Duration: The Midyear Commencement ceremony is approximately 2 hours.
 The Spring Commencement ceremony generally lasts more than 2.5 hours.

 Watch Online: Live streaming is available beginning on the morning of the ceremony.

 Future Ceremonies: Spring Commencement 2019 will be held Saturday, May 4, 2019 and Midyear Commencement 2019 will be held Saturday, December 14, 2019.

 The Student Development Complex (SDC) is open by 8:45 a.m. the day of the ceremony.
 Parking is on a first-come, first-served basis.
 Concessions and campus retail stores are also open.